rnewson/couchdb-lucene/README.md

 ##### Configuring additional analyzers

 There are many other analyzers included in Lucene and there are occasions where custom analyzers are needed.
-There is now support for [configuring additional analyzers](CONFIGURING_ANALYZERS.md) without needing to modify couchdb-lucene.
+There is now support for [configuring additional analyzers](CONFIGURING_ANALYZERS.md) without needing to further modify couchdb-lucene.

 #### The Document class
 You may construct a new Document instance with: